10 Popular Shrubs for Evergreen Landscaping

 a tall narrow evergreen emerald green arborvitae in landscaping in front of an apartment building next to a sidewalk

-Emerald Green arborvitae adds a vertical evergreen accent to this winter landscaping.
+Emerald Green arborvitae brings a strong vertical accent and year-round evergreen color to this winter landscaping.
+Image © Plant and Bloom Design Studio

 Botanical name: Microbiota decussata 'Prides'